cesar-douady/open-lmake/doc/quick_comparison.md

 This is in contradiction with `bazel` advertising "speed through correctness".

 Open-lmake correctly maintains a dependency to `dir1/my_lib.h`, in addition to `dir2/my_lib.h`.
-More precisely, it maintains a dependency to "`dir1/my_lib.h` must not exist nor be buildable".
+More precisely, it tracks the non-existence (or "negative dep") of `dir1/my_lib.h`.
 If this statement does not hold, `foo.o` is rebuilt, as expected.

 # CMake

-CMake is front-end tool only.
+CMake is a front-end tool only.
 It generates configurations for `make` ou `ninja`.

 In addition to flaws inherited from its backends (cf. above), CMake syntax is rather obscure and it is difficult to debug.